Panaca Spring

 Signed: No

-To clear up these fuzzy questions, I touched base with a Lincoln County Sheriff and he informed me that they ("the Highway Patrol") and NDOT took it upon themselves to move the marker to protect it from local vandals.
+To clear up these fuzzy questions, I touched base with a Lincoln County Sheriff and he informed me that they ("the Highway Patrol") and NDOT took it upon themselves to move the marker to protect it from kids who used it for target practice.
 Although the spring only sits a mile outside of town, the site is remote enough and many party-goers were seen raising hell here in past years.
-"They" moved the marker to a spot where, "it could be monitored more properly," at the Panaca City Park in plain sight.
-Too bad most Nevada folks do not follow in the ways of these folks.
+"They" moved the marker to a spot where, "it could be monitored more properly."
 Many, many kudos go to NDOT and the Lincoln authorities for safely relocating this fine marker.

 Exact Description: